This post may contain affiliate links. See our disclosure policy.

 You start with simple, grocery store ingredients, and end up with a tasty, restaurant-quality meal!
 Here’s what you need for this recipe:

-• 2 pounds flank steaks – You can use strip sirloin steak, flank steak, skirt steak, etc.
+- 2 pounds flank steak – You can use strip sirloin steak, flank steak, skirt steak, etc.

 Best Meat to use for Mongolian Beef

-Flank steak is the best type of meat to use for this recipe, because it’s thin, it cooks up quickly and it stays tender in the sauce.
+Flank steak is the best type of meat to use for this recipe because it’s thin, cooks up quickly, and it stays tender in the sauce.
 However, you can use thinly sliced skirt steak or sirloin steak if that’s what you have on hand.
 The marinated beef is thin sliced and pan fried over medium-high heat in batches, so the outside is crisp and the inside is nice and tender.
-So yummy!
+So delicious!

 Cut Some Calories with these Tricks

 P.F.
 Chang’s Mongolian beef is thin sliced and pan fried, as is the beef in this copycat recipe.
-But for a lighter version we have marinated the beef in the sauce and skipped the cornstarch coating.
-Then just cook the beef in the sauce in a pan over the stove.
-It still tastes wonderful, but won’t have that crisp coating on the outside.
+But for a lighter version, I like to marinate the beef in the sauce and skip the cornstarch coating.
+Then I just cook the beef in the sauce in a pan over the stove.
+It still tastes wonderful, but won’t have that crisp fried coating on the outside.
 Skipping the frying process is also a time saver.

 Add Veggies to the Dish

-Add some veggies to the pan.
-Oftentimes after the beef is cooked, I will remove the beef from the pan, wipe clean, then sauté up some broccoli, pea pods, red bell pepper, shredded carrots, onions or baby corn and throw the beef back in.
-Then I will stir the sauce in with the beef and the veggies.
+Add some veggies to the pan for added color and taste (and nutrition).
+After the beef is cooked, I will remove the beef from the pan, wipe the pan clean, and then sauté up some broccoli, pea pods, red bell pepper, shredded carrots, onions or baby corn.
+Once the veggies are sautéed, I throw the beef back in and stir the sauce in with the beef and veggies.
 This is a great way to get some added vitamins and increase your vegetable intake for the day.

 You can serve this dish how P.F.
 Chang’s does by draining the excess sauce and serving it just coated in the sauce.
 Or you can reserve the excess sauce and spoon it over some rice.

 Yes.
-The marinade consisting of sugar, soy sauce (if using gluten-free soy sauce) and other ingredients do not contain gluten so this and other typical Mongolian beef recipes are gluten-free.
+The marinade consists of sugar, soy sauce (if using gluten-free soy sauce) and other ingredients that do not contain gluten, so this and other typical Mongolian beef recipes are gluten-free.

 READ MORE: 10+ Date Night In Dinner Recipe